AI Better Than ID by 2030

 Limitations

 Of course, AI currently has limitations.
-Apparently, its antibiotic recommendations are appropriate in only 36% of cases, and some are harmful.
-In my experience, that is about the same accuracy as antibiotics provided in outpatient and, perhaps, inpatient settings.
-Antibiotic prescription is as much art as science, as many older physicians don’t bother understanding the new science and use decades-old approaches to antibiotic treatment.
+Its antibiotic recommendations are appropriate in only 36% of cases, and some are harmful.
+In my experience, that is about the same accuracy as antibiotics prescribed in outpatient and, perhaps, inpatient settings.
+Antibiotic prescription is as much art as science, and thus, it is ripe for AI to take over.

 When will AI replace your friendly neighborhood physician?

-So, when will AI replace physicians?
-Not soon, but it is inevitable that workflows will change.
+When will AI replace physicians?
+Workflows will inevitably change.
 Physicians will manage teams and oversee AI.

 AI won’t disrupt the profession; it will replace it.
 Eventually, meanwhile, given the looming physician shortage, AI may help plug a few holes.